audienceproject/userreport-android-sdk/readme.md

 ```
 dependencies {
   ...
-  implementation "com.audienceproject:userreport:1.0.0.0" //or any recent version
+  implementation "com.audienceproject:userreport:1.0.0.0" //though you should use the latest version
 }
 ```